amafjarkasi/financial-model-dashboard/findashboard/README.md

-Stocks dashboard made with React.
+# Stocks dashboard made with React.
-This dashboard pulls data from Yahoo Finance API.
+##This dashboard pulls data from Yahoo Finance API.

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).